illiliti/eiwd/src/iwd.config.rst

        obtain the dynamic addresses from the network through the built-in DHCP client.

+       This also enables DHCP server when in AP mode when either [General].APRanges is set or an AP profile is being used.

        The network configuration feature is disabled by default.
 See ``[Network]`` settings for additional settings related to network configuration.

+   * - APRanges
+     - Values: <IP in prefix notation>

+       Sets the range of IP's used for DHCP server (AP mode).
+The IP should be in prefix notation e.g. aaa.bbb.ccc.ddd/xx.
+AP's which are started in a profile-less configuration will use this pool of IP's to set the AP's interface address as well as default DHCP server options.
+Each AP will get a new subnet from the range and clients will be addressed in that subnet to avoid IP conflicts if multiple AP's are started.

    * - UseDefaultInterface
      - Values: true, **false**